OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/examples/examples.md

 1. Initial review of the data (e.g., using the ***Tools / Report - Data Coverage by Year*** menu, and graphs).
-2. Review of the spatial proximity of gages using the ***TSTool View / Map Interface*** capability or GIS software (see [Spatial Data Integration](../spatial/spatial.md) Chapter for limitations of the map interface).
+2. Review of the spatial proximity of gages using the ***TSTool View / Map Interface*** capability or GIS software (see [Spatial Data Integration](../processing/spatial-data/spatial-data.md) documentation for limitations of the map interface).
 3. Comparison of candidate time series (e.g., using the ***Results / Graph - XY-Scatter*** menu).
 4. Apply data filling commands.
 5. Review final results visually and review time series histories